 Making a More Perfect City

 Another selection from my unpublished guide to Illinois history and culture.
-Illinois has a rich history of Utopian social experiments, the most famous of which are found Downstate.
-But while few Illinoisans think Chicago when you say “model city,” Chicagoland also has a rich tradition of such experiments.
+Illinois has a rich history of utopian social experiments, the most famous of which are found Downstate.
+But while few Illinoisans think of Chicago when you say “model city,” Chicagoland also has a rich tradition of such experiments.

 It being easier to build a city from scratch than rebuild an existing one, much of Chicagoland’s would-be utopians looked to the city’s unbuilt hinterland.
 As a result, Chicago’s suburbs were the scene of some of the first and best planned communities in the country and one notable attempt at a model factory town.

-The settlements that were then sprouting along the rail lines leading out of U.S. big cities offered the more thoughtful developers an opportunity to build not only new towns but new kinds of town—a countrified city whose low densities and green spaces would be a balm to the residents and, by relieving overcrowding, to the city too. among the first of Chicago’s railroad suburbs was the first suburban station on the Chicago, Burlington, and Quincy Railroad.
-Eastern investors organized as the Riverside Improvement Company in 1868 commissioned Frederick Law Olmsted to plan a new town Called, Riverside, the project occupied 1,600 acres of prairie on the Des Plaines River and near the tracks of the Chicago, Burlington, and Quincy Railroad, some nine miles from downtown Chicago.
+The settlements that were then sprouting along the rail lines leading out of U.S. big cities offered the more thoughtful developers an opportunity to build not only new towns but new kinds of towns—a countrified city whose low densities and green spaces would be a balm to the residents and, by relieving overcrowding, help heal the city too.
+Among the first of Chicago’s railroad suburbs took root at the first suburban stop on the Chicago, Burlington, and Quincy Railroad.
+Eastern investors organized as the Riverside Improvement Company in 1868 commissioned Frederick Law Olmsted to plan a new town there.
+Called, Riverside, the project occupied 1,600 acres of prairie on the Des Plaines River and near the tracks of the Chicago, Burlington, and Quincy Railroad, some nine miles from downtown Chicago.

-Olmsted’s ambition was not to reject the city—which he sensibly saw as essential to modern life—but to save people in it by giving them a rural retreat to which they might repair each day to heal themselves from the poisons of the city. just as he conceived the urban park as a kind of in-town suburb, he conceived the suburb as a sort of private park.
+Olmsted’s ambition was not to reject the city—which he sensibly saw as essential to modern life—but to save people from it by giving them a rural retreat to which they might repair each day to heal themselves from the poisons of the city.
+Just as he conceived the urban park as a kind of in-town suburb, he conceived the suburb as a sort of private park.

 Most suburbs were, and are, laid out; Riverside was designed.
-Olmsted and partner Calvin Vaux planned the water supply, drainage, lighting, schools, a boating pond, neighborhood play spaces, and recreational facilities including seven hundred acres of land for public use, including a 160-acre reserve along a three-mile stretch of the Des Plaines river.
-An astounding 86,000 large trees and shrubs were planted to achieve a effect of the sort that nature might have, if it had better taste.
+Olmsted and partner Calvin Vaux planned the water supply, drainage, lighting, schools, neighborhood play spaces, and recreational facilities including seven hundred acres of land for public use, including a boating pond and a 160-acre reserve along a three-mile stretch of the Des Plaines river.
+An astounding 86,000 large trees and shrubs were planted to achieve an effect of the sort that Mother Nature might have done, if she had better taste.

 Riverside was and remains a utopia in the narrowest sense.
 Socially it is indistinguishable from a dozens of other upscale Chicagoland suburbs of that era.
-But if no one part of FLO scheme was exactly new, but no one combined them as well. strictly speaking, Riverside was a triumph of landscape design rather than urban planning as it has come to be understood.
-But it is informed by enough ideas about the function of towns to qualify as a planning triumph.
+But if no one part of Olmsted's scheme was exactly new, no one combined them as well.
+Strictly speaking, Riverside was a triumph of landscape design rather than urban planning as it has come to be understood.
+But it is informed by enough ideas about the function of towns to qualify as a planning triumph too.

 Another central tenet in Olmsted’s planning religion—beauty in nature (if not quite natural beauty) —is still animates the more ambitious subdivision planning.
-(The editor of Olmsted’s letters, Victoria Ranney, plainly sought in the 1990s to apply the same principles in her Lake County housing development, Prairie Crossing.)
-But just as Mies’ rigorously conceived modern building became glass boxes in the hands of lesser practitioners, so countless suburban developers have since taken his main points and somehow managed to miss the point, applying notions without his attention to detail or lacking both detail and comprehensiveness.
+The editor of Olmsted’s letters, Victoria Ranney, plainly sought in the 1990s to apply the same principles in her Lake County housing development, Prairie Crossing.
+But just as Mies’ rigorously conceived modern building became glass boxes in the hands of lesser practitioners, so countless suburban developers have since taken his main points and somehow managed to miss the point, applying his notions without his attention to detail.

 Union Stock Yard

 Pullman the town was a nonsectarian Zion.
-It had a prophet in charge too, in the person of George Pullman made himself rich manufacturing the first comfortable railway sleeping car.
+It had a prophet in charge too, in the person of its proprietor George Pullman, who had made himself rich manufacturing the first comfortable railway sleeping car.
 The machines were so popular that railroad companies enlarged the tunnels and bridges on their lines to accommodate them.
-(Abraham Lincoln performed his last service for the railroad industry by his death; his body was hauled from DC to Springfield aboard a lavishly appointed Pullman sleeper, which functioned as a rolling advert for Pullman product.)
+(Abraham Lincoln performed his last service for the railroad industry by his death; his body was hauled from Washington, DC, to Springfield aboard a lavishly appointed Pullman sleeper, which functioned as a rolling advert for Pullman's product.)